-(a) Opening Court.
-When the Court first convenes in the morning and after the noon recess, the court crier shall, in an appropriate manner, announce the opening of court, and all persons in attendance in the courtroom shall rise until the judge has taken the bench.

-(b) Robes.
-Judges of this Court shall wear judicial robes when presiding in open court.
+- (a) Opening Court.
+When the Court first convenes in the morning and after the noon recess, the court crier must, in an appropriate manner, announce the opening of court, and all persons in attendance in the court room must rise until the judge has taken the bench. - (b) Robes.
+Judges of this Court will wear judicial robes when presiding in open court.